pterodactyl-app/Pterodactyl-app/custom_version_request_partners.md

-# Request a costum version of the app
+# Request a custom version of the app

 there are a few options where you can choose from or if you have your own suggestions thats also always welcome :heart:.